What can you do to help us protect Galapagos:

 Signs are posted in your cabins to remind you to reduce, reuse and recycle.
 You will find two types of towels in your cabin.
 The green towels are to be used for the island visits and snorkeling.
 The white towels are to be used in your cabin only.
 Our policy is to change your towels daily.
 However, to conserve energy, only the towels that you place on the floor will be changed.

-During the cruise, refill water bottles from our containers of purified water made from our reverse osmosis water maker.
+During the cruise, we will provide you will a water bottle (or you can bring one) that you can refill from our containers of purified water made from our reverse osmosis water maker.
 Bring biodegradable sunscreens and lotions if possible.
 Ecoventura will supply you with biodegradable soap, shampoo and conditioner.
 Please reuse our brochure and give it a friend – our brochures are printed on 100% post-consumer paper, manufactured with wind power and certified by Green Seal and SmartWood for FSC standards.
-Do not use disposable cameras.

 Smoking is not permitted anywhere inside our yachts and is restricted to one designated smoking area on an outside deck away from where passengers congregate.